Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> We crave for new sensations but soon become indifferent to them.
-The wonders of yesterday are today common occurrences
+> Dreams are for dreamers.
+Goals are for achievers.

 <!-- QUOTE_END -->